 iCloud is the most recent (and longest-lasting) iteration of Apple's online services for its customers, including email, contacts, calendars, content sync, and online storage, à la Dropbox or Google Drive.
-The service is accessible from both iOS and macOS devices, and features a variety of storage tiers to choose from.
+The service is accessible from both iOS and macOS devices, as well as Windows and the web, and features a variety of storage tiers to choose from.

 Here's everything you need to know about iCloud.

 iCloud is Apple's cloud solution for keeping your digital life in sync across your devices. iCloud can store and sync everything from calendar events to the photo album for your most recent vacation so that you can access that content anywhere on any Apple device.

 Additionally, iCloud also powers syncing for a lot of third-party apps on iPhone, iPad, and Mac, keeping documents, lists, podcasts, and more up to date on the relevant devices.